hubtty/hubtty/doc/source/configuration.rst

 For a reference of possible color names, see the `Urwid Manual
 <http://urwid.org/manual/displayattributes.html#foreground-and-background-settings>`_

-To see the list of possible palette entries, run `gertty --print-palette`.
+To see the list of possible palette entries, run `ghubtty --print-palette`.

 The following example alters two colors in the default palette, one color in the light palette, and one color in a custom palette.